Social Influences on Behavior: Shaping Individual Actions in Group Settings

 A diverse group of people engaging in various cultural and societal activities, such as dancing, cooking, and sharing stories around a campfire

-Cultural and societal factors significantly shape social behavior, influencing how individuals interact within their communities and across different cultural contexts.
+Cultural and societal elements play a vital role in shaping social behavior, steering how individuals interact within their communities and across cultures.

-These influences manifest through both internal psychological processes and external social pressures.
+These influences manifest through both psychological processes and social pressures.

 Cultural Impacts on Social Behavior

-Individualistic and collectivistic cultures represent two contrasting approaches to social interaction.
+Individualistic and collectivistic cultures exemplify two distinct approaches to social interaction.

 • Communication styles